ART Data Monitoring

 Limitations of national anonymous ART data monitoring

-The reliability of the register is dependent on the voluntary participation of ART clinics and on the reliability of data submitted by each participating centre.
-This in turn depends on mutual trust and respect between all parties involved.
-It is not the aim or purpose of the register to 'police' or be suspicious of submitted data.
-There is no perceivable advantage in the submission of falsified data since all data will be anonymized and pooled.
+The success of the register is dependent on the voluntary participation of ART clinics and on the reliability of data submitted by each participating centre.
+There is however no perceivable advantage in the submission of falsified data since all data will be anonymized and pooled.
 To date the voluntary participation has been excellent with 14 centres contributing data to the 2010 report.

 International interest and support

 - The office of the Latin American Register of Assisted Reproduction (RLA) which is part of the Latin American Network of Assisted Reproduction (REDLARA).
-Represented by Dr Fernando Zegers-Hochschild and Ms Verónica Galdames the RLA has provided invaluable expertise and support.
-They generously agreed to make their software programme available to South Africa and to modify it according to our local needs.
+Represented by Dr Fernando Zegers-Hochschild the RLA has provided invaluable expertise and support.
+The RLA generously agreed to make their software programme available to South Africa and to modify it according to our local needs.
 As a result we do not only have their expert input, but the advantage of a single software programme capturing data in South America, South Africa and - hopefully in the future - sub-Saharan Africa.